-As a charter school, we are open to all students who reside in the District of Columbia, and in each year of the school's existence, we have enrolled students from each of the eight wards.
-Any student, in grades 5 through 12, who is eager to learn and willing to work for an excellent education will find our program rewarding and will, upon graduation, be prepared for work at the college or university level.
+We are committed to being fully accessible.
+Unlike our classical forebears, we believe that a challenging education is the province of all who are eager to learn and willing to work.
+As a charter school, we are open to all students who reside in the District of Columbia, and we make our school accessible by actively recruiting families across DC.
+In each year of the school's existence, we have enrolled students from each of the District's eight Wards.
+Any student, in grades 5 through 12, who is eager to learn and willing to work for an excellent education will find our program rewarding and provide ample preparation for college, work, and citizenship - whatever path the student chooses for the future.